dot-and-box/dot-and-box/README.md

 **debug**  - show some debug information

 **experimental**  - show some experimental tools.
-Be aware that those can change without any notice.
+Be aware that those can change or disappear without any notice.

 ## credits